yaleyoo/sakura/README.md

 ## Live Demo
 ### [Sakura Hotel Booking System](https://www.yaleyoo.com/Sakura/) (This server shared the database with other webapps, if this one is down, please try backup server)
 ### [Sakura Hotel Booking System(Backup)](https://sakura-hotel.herokuapp.com/)
+Note: a known bug in backup server is, in error page, servlet would trying to navigate the user into the referer page (previous page).
+But the uri in backup server is slightly different with the main server, that would makes the servlet regards the uri illegal.
+However, it will not interference the process.

 ## Roles
 - Customer